How to watch San Francisco Giants vs. Kansas City Royals

-The San Francisco Giants take on the Kansas City Royals again today at Oracle Park for game two of this three-game series.
+The San Francisco Giants close out this three-game series against the Kansas City Royals today at Oracle Park.

-Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 3.77 ERA, 3.19 FIP, with 59 strikeouts to 17 walks in 71.2 innings pitched.
-Webb’s last start was in the Giants’ 4-2 loss to the Colorado Rockies last Thursday, in which he allowed three runs (two earned) on seven hits with three strikeouts and a walk in five and two thirds innings.
+The Giants will once again be relying on their bullpen to get them through, with left-hander Sam Long getting the starting role again today.
+Long enters today’s game with a 1.96 ERA, 3.79 FIP, with 11 strikeouts to seven walks in 18.1 innings pitched.
+His last appearance was also in the starting role on Saturday in the Giants’ 3-2 victory over the Los Angeles Dodgers, in which he allowed zero runs on three hits with a strikeout in three innings of work.

-He’ll be facing off against Royals left-hander Kris Bubic, who enters today’s game with a 9.13 ERA, 6.53 FIP, with 18 strikeouts to 16 walks in 22.2 innings pitched.
-His last start was in the Royals’ 7-5 win over the Baltimore Orioles last Thursday, in which he allowed four runs on six hits with five strikeouts to two walks in four and a third innings pitched.
+He’ll be facing off against Royals right-hander Jonathan Heasley, who enters today’s game with a 3.62 ERA, 5.24 FIP, with 22 strikeouts to 18 walks in 32.1 innings pitched.
+Heasley’s last start was in the Royals’ 8-1 win over the Baltimore Orioles last Friday, in which he allowed zero runs on one hit with seven strikeouts and no walks in seven innings pitched, making it his best start of the season.
+That and the fact that no Giants players have faced him make him a bit of a threat today.

-The only Giants players who’ve seen Bubic before are Curt Casali and Austin Wynns, who each have a .500 average in two at-bats.
+Noteworthy lineup info: Brandon Belt will make his first start since going on the injured list last month, he’ll be batting fifth as the DH.
+Also, Tommy La Stella will be playing first base for the first time with the Giants.

 Lineups